 "As a child, I met a kitsune youkai who taught me all that he knew, and since then, I've been teaching myself, with a little help now and then."

-"You can teach yourself a lot of things, as long as you know the basics."
-Fuko, looked Shippo over and nodded.
-"That fox fire you use is a big part of those basics.
+"You can teach yourself a lot of things as long as you know the basics."
+Fuko looked Shippo over and then nodded.
+"That fox fire you used is a big part of those basics.
 If you knew a little more, practice and imagination would be all you needed to make yourself a pretty advanced magic user."